Falling prices: Mbadi's math doesn't add up

 They noted that the drop in some commodity prices has largely been on account of weak demand as Kenyans are unable to buy.

-Prof XN Iraki, an associate professor at the University of Nairobi, noted that Treasury should do the job and leave it to independent observers to give the verdict on the state of the economy.
+Prof XN Iraki, a professor at the University of Nairobi, noted that Treasury should do the job and leave it to independent observers to give the verdict on the state of the economy.

 Treasury, he said, is unlikely to be objective.
 He noted that the lower cost of goods has been due to weak demand.